BishopFox/BrokenHill/docs/all_command-line_options.md

 ## --force-python-tokenizer

 Uses the Python tokenizer even if the model supports a non-Python tokenizer.
 The non-Python tokenizer is the default where it exists because it's usually faster.
 Some models seem to include incomplete non-Python tokenizers that cause the script to crash, and this may allow them to be used.

+Note: this option currently has no effect, because the Python tokenizer is currently used for all models, due to bugs in the non-Python tokenizer logic.

 ## --enable-hardcoded-tokenizer-workarounds